What Happens When a Stock is Delisted?

 What happens to Options if a Stock Delists?

 If you hold options on a stock that is delisted, you may still be able to exercise your options, depending on the type of delisting and the exchange where the options are traded.
-For example, if a stock is delisted from the New York Stock Exchange (NYSE) but continues to trade on the OTC market, you can still exercise your options.
-However, if a stock is delisted and ceases trading altogether, you will no longer be able to exercise your options.
+For example, you can still exercise your options if a stock is delisted from the New York Stock Exchange (NYSE) but continues to trade on the OTC market.
+However, if a stock is delisted and ceases trading altogether, you can no longer exercise your options.

 Summary